oracle/opengrok/docker/README.md

 ## When not to use it

 This image is simple wrapper around OpenGrok environment.
 The indexer and the web container are **not** tuned for large workloads.
-If you happen to have either large source data (e.g. [AOSP](https://en.wikipedia.org/wiki/Android_Open_Source_Project) or the like) or stable service or both, it is advisable to run the service standalone.
+If you happen to have one of the following:
+  - large source data (e.g. [AOSP](https://en.wikipedia.org/wiki/Android_Open_Source_Project) or the like)
+  - stable service
+  - Source Code Management systems not supported in the image (e.g. Perforce, Clearcase, etc.) then it is advisable to run OpenGrok standalone or construct your own docker image based on the official one.

 ## Additional info about the container